devonestes/absinthe_tutorial/README.md

 # BlogPost tester

-Start the server with the included bash script `start.sh`.
+Start the server with the included bash script `start.sh` or `docker-compose up`.

 GraphiQL is at `localhost:4000/api/graphiql`.